shader-slang/slang/docs/user-guide/a2-01-spirv-target-specific.md

 To generate a valid SPIR-V with multiple entry points, use `-fvk-use-entrypoint-name` compiler option to disable the renaming behavior and preserve the entry point names.

-Memory pointer is experimental
+Global memory pointers
 ------------------------------

-Slang supports memory pointers when targetting SPIRV.
+Slang supports global memory pointers when targetting SPIRV.
 See [an example and explanation](convenience-features.html#pointers-limited).

-When a memory pointer points to a physical memory location, the pointer will be translated to a PhysicalStorageBuffer storage class in SPIRV.
+`float4*` in user code will be translated to a pointer in PhysicalStorageBuffer storage class in SPIRV.
-When a slang module uses a pointer, the resulting SPIRV will be using the SpvAddressingModelPhysicalStorageBuffer64 addressing mode.
-Modules with pointers but they don't point to a physical memory location will use SpvAddressingModelLogical addressing mode.
+When a slang module uses a pointer type, the resulting SPIRV will be using the SpvAddressingModelPhysicalStorageBuffer64 addressing mode.
+Modules without use of pointers will use SpvAddressingModelLogical addressing mode.

 Matrix type translation